-A New Jersey lawyer, Gregg Jaclin, entered into a settlement agreement with the US Securities Exchange Commission (“SEC“) earlier this fall in respect of several allegations, including over the practice of the creation and resale and flipping of what are called “shell” companies, flipped to clients for hundreds of thousands of dollars and in respect of false statements made in a closing opinion.
+A New Jersey lawyer, Gregg Jaclin, entered into a settlement agreement (available from the SEC online here) with the US Securities and Exchange Commission (“SEC“) earlier this fall in respect of several allegations, including over the practice of the creation and resale of shell companies.
+The settlement states that two defendants ran a shell factory.
 As part of the settlement, Jaclin is prohibited as a lawyer from appearing before the SEC.

-Law firms create shelf and shell companies but they are not the same thing.
+Shelf and shell companies are not the same thing.

-A shelf company is unlike a shell company in that it is created and parked on a shelf to age so that it gives the illusion of longevity.
+A shelf company is created and parked on a shelf to age so that it gives the illusion of longevity.
 Its directors and incorporator are one or more lawyers of the firm.
 The more it ages, like wine, the more valuable it becomes.
-The sole purpose of creating and maintaining shelf companies is to flip them to clients down the road, like how real estate is flipped in Vancouver.
-When clients buy those shelf companies, they may pay upwards of hundreds of thousands of dollars for each of them.
-Law firms create multiple shelf companies for the sole purpose of re-selling and flipping them to clients for astronomical returns (e.g., a profit of sometimes upwards of $200,000 for each).
+When clients buy shelf companies, they may pay upwards of hundreds of thousands of dollars for each of them.
+Some law firms create multiple shelf companies for the sole purpose of flipping them to clients.

-If you are an investigator, you can identify a shelf company because they all have the same characteristics: they are not new; their corporate filings are in perfect order; their original legal owners are lawyers or staff at the law firm that created them or a numbered company owned by the law firm.
+Shelf companies have the following characteristics: they are not new; their corporate filings are in perfect order; and their original legal owners are lawyers or staff at the law firm that created them or a numbered company owned by the law firm.

-Both shelf and shell companies may have subsequent beneficial ownership structures to obfuscate the legal owner and so whether a company is a shelf or shell company is not indicative of whether it will have obfuscated ownership to defeat the rule of law.
+Both shelf and shell companies may have subsequent beneficial ownership structures to obfuscate the legal owner and so whether a company is a shelf or shell company is not indicative of whether it will have obfuscated ownership.

-The practice described above by Jaclin is not similar to, and should not be confused with, the normal situation where a law firm is hired, arms length, to incorporate a new company for a client, and it bills the client its normal fees of $2,000 or less for such services and disbursements associated with incorporation.
+Flipping shell or shelf companies should not be confused with the normal situation where a law firm is hired, arms length, to incorporate a new company for a client, and bills the client its normal fees associated with incorporation.